dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T107: History shows unchecked authority leads to oppression.
+### T107: Unchecked authority historically leads to oppression and injustice.

 |Support|
 |---|